M4tiasToreta/ProjectMLclassification/README.md

 ```

 The second function above is just so the first one is not incomplete, it is for reading the main dataset and turning it to a dataframe.
 The first one
 is the creating dataframe which will be used in the model.
-This function only requires to input names of columns in a list type variable for those columns
+This function only requires inputing names of columns in a list type variable for those columns
 you want your model to calculate with.

 ### Modeling